danielharrell/open-eyes-lect-2017-18/Open.md

 But how can awareness put me inside and outside at once?
 Or carry me from one to the other, as if the two were continuous, yet keep me in one rather than the other, as if the two were discontinuous?
-If I am open to the outside, how does my inside stay inside?
 How can I be carried outside myself, without losing myself?
-The only way, perhaps, is if being outside myself still means being inside myself, in something like the way a jar is closed, or a parabola completed.
+Or kept inside myself, without closing myself?
+The only way, perhaps, is if the self can make the outside inside, in something like the way a jar is closed, or a parabola completed.
 That is, perhaps only if the self encloses what lies outside it, can the self be open to what lies outside it.

 Now
 , again as if our very selfhood enclosed us in